-The Waste Framework Directive 2008 requires Member States to draw up one or more waste management plans that cover its entire geographical area.
-The Government has made it clear that local waste plans are needed as part of the implementation of the relevant Article.
-There is a potential risk that in the event of non-compliance a Member state, such as the UK, could be fined by the EU and in theory such an infraction could be re-directed to Local Planning Authorities.
+The Waste Framework Directive 2008 further requires Member States to draw up one or more waste management plans that cover its entire geographical area.
+The Government has made it clear that local waste plans are needed as part of the implementation of this Directive.
+There is a potential risk that in the event of non-compliance a Member state, such as the UK, could be fined by the EU and in theory such an infraction could be re-directed to the Local Planning Authorities responsible for the infringement.